-Johnstown is a somewhat small town located in the state of Colorado.
-With a population of 13,306 people and just one neighborhood, Johnstown is the 47th largest community in Colorado.
+Johnstown is a medium-sized town located in the state of Colorado.
+With a population of 17,303 people and three constituent neighborhoods, Johnstown is the 35th largest community in Colorado.
 Much of the housing stock in Johnstown was built relatively recently.
 The construction of new real estate can often be taken as an indication that the local Johnstown economy is robust, and that jobs or other amenities are attracting an influx of new residents.
-This seems to be the case in Johnstown, where the median household income is $78,298.
+This seems to be the case in Johnstown, where the median household income is $115,069.00.

 Housing costs in Johnstown are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Colorado.

 Unlike some towns, Johnstown isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Johnstown are a mix of both white- and blue-collar jobs.
-Overall, Johnstown is a town of professionals, sales and office workers and construction workers and builders.
-There are especially a lot of people living in Johnstown who work in management occupations (11.29%), sales jobs (10.11%) and office and administrative support (9.79%).
+Overall, Johnstown is a town of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Johnstown who work in management occupations (20.32%), office and administrative support (12.72%), and sales jobs (10.20%).

 Also of interest is that Johnstown has more people living here who work in computers and math than 95% of the places in the US.

-Johnstown is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Johnstown doesn't have a public transportation system that people use for their commute.